apage-pi/pi-installers/README.md

 # pi-installers
-This is a group of scripts to clone my other repos
+This is a group of scripts to clone my other repos.
+Will work on Linux and maybe (untested) MacOS.